Candice Swanepoel Smolders In Partially Nude Photo On Her Instagram Page

 Victoria’s Secret Angel Candice Swanepoel likely stopped several of her 13.8 million followers in their tracks with the most recent photo on her Instagram page.
-In the shared photo, the blonde South African beauty is flaunting half of her nude body for the camera, revealing her bare right hip and thigh, The rest of her body is clothed in what appears to be a long black jacket and has been accessorized with delicate jewelry.
+In the shared photo, the blond South African beauty is flaunting half of her nude body for the camera, revealing her bare right hip and thigh.
+The rest of her body is clothed in what appears to be a long black jacket and some delicate jewelry.

 The “partially bare” theme of the photo is also reflected in the model’s hairstyle.
-The left side of her face has been obscured by straight blonde tresses that hang past her shoulders.
+The left side of her face has been obscured by straight blond tresses that hang past her shoulders.
 Her right eye is sending a smoldering stare the camera’s way.

 In the caption, Candice hinted at the deeper meaning behind the photo.